mobeets/neuralynx/README.md

         -AlignmentPt    8
         -ThreshVal  60  60  60  60

 n.b.
-This header is always 2^14 bytes long.
-It is padded with \x00 before the data that follows in order to reach this size.
+This header is always `2^14` bytes long.
+It is padded with `\x00`s at the end in order to reach this size.